rchain/rsong-proxy/docs/story-board.md

 RSong Story Board
 --
-The purpose of this section is to provide a high level coherent definition of RSong
+The purpose of this section is to provide a high level coherent definition for
+- RSong
+- RSongs purpose
+- the problem space RSong is addressing

 ## RSong stories
 The purpose of this section is to divides up the system into Bounded Contexts, each of which can have a unified model - essentially a way of structuring MultipleCanonicalModels.